 Saul is a Case Manager with Kerosky, Purves & Bogue.
 He is currently finishing his last year at Sonoma State University and will graduate with a Bachelor’s degree in Sociology.
 Prior to Sonoma State, Saul graduated from Santa Rosa Junior College with honors, earning an Associate’s degree in Sociology and Social and Behavioral Sciences.
 Prior to working with us, Saul volunteered at the Graton Day Labor Center, a non-profit organization aiding immigrants in both finding employment and informing them of their legal rights.
 Saul is fluent in English and Spanish

-Rafael is a legal translator with Kerosky, Purves and Bogue.
+Rafael Quintanar is a Legal Translator/Interpreter with Kerosky, Purves and Bogue at our Santa Rosa and Ukiah offices.
 Rafael has a Bachelor’s Degree in Law in El Salvador.
-He worked for a Citibank branch specialized in Pension Funds for more than seven years.
+Before moving to the United States he worked for a Citibank branch specialized in Pension/Retirement Funds for more than seven years.
 He has expertise in Banking Law, Land Law, Corporate Governance and Money Laundering.
 While living in his country he handled procedures with the Attorney General´s office, Ministry of Treasury, and Ministry of Labor.
-Rafael is fluent in Spanish and
+Rafael is a native Spanish speaker and fluent in English.

 Gabriel Viera is an Office Manager and Accountant at Kerosky Purves and Bogue.
 He is originally from Peru and moved to the United States in 2014.
 He has a Bachelor's degree in Accounting and Finance and was the top graduate in his class.
 Gabriel has been working in accounting for 10 years and has done accounting and business administration in business and university settings.
 He also previously worked as an English teacher and volunteered as an English tutor.
 Gabriel enjoys contributing towards the immigration work that KPB does for its clients as a recent immigrant himself.